bevyengine/rfcs/rfcs/45-stageless.md

 ```

 - looks pretty
-- limited to 12 elements
+- limited to a fixed number of elements (the more we support, the bigger the compile time cost)
 - increases compile times
 - relies on type system magic
   - requires invocation of the `all_tuples` macro to generate blanket impls